-The following selected historical financial information of Autodesk and Discreet has been derived from their respective audited historical consolidated financial statements, and should be read in conjunction with such audited consolidated financial statements and the notes thereto, incorporated herein by reference.
-The unaudited selected pro forma financial information of Autodesk and Discreet are derived from the unaudited pro forma condensed combined financial statements, which give effect to the Acquisition as a pooling-of-interests, and should be read in conjunction with such unaudited pro forma statements and notes thereto, which are included elsewhere in this Prospectus.
+The following selected historical financial information of Autodesk and Discreet has been derived from their respective audited and unaudited historical consolidated financial statements, and should be read in conjunction with such audited and unaudited consolidated financial statements and the notes thereto.
+The unaudited selected pro forma financial information of Autodesk and Discreet are derived from the unaudited pro forma condensed combined financial statements, which give effect to the Transactions as a pooling-of-interests, and should be read in conjunction with such unaudited pro forma statements and notes thereto, which are incorporated by reference into this Prospectus.

-For Autodesk and Discreet pro forma purposes, Autodesk's historical condensed consolidated statements of income for the three fiscal years ended January 31, 1996, 1997 and 1998, and Autodesk's unaudited condensed consolidated statement of income for the six months ended July 31, 1998 have been combined with the unaudited condensed consolidated statements of operations of Discreet for the fiscal year ended July 31, 1996, the eleven months ended June 30, 1997, the twelve months ended December 31, 1997, and the unaudited condensed consolidated statement of operations of Discreet for the six months ended June 30, 1998, respectively.
-The unaudited pro forma combined condensed balance sheet assumes the Acquisition took place on July 31, 1998 and combines Autodesk's unaudited condensed consolidated balance sheet at that date with Discreet's historical condensed consolidated balance sheet at June 30, 1998.
-The unaudited selected pro forma combined financial data should be read in conjunction with the unaudited pro forma financial statements included elsewhere in this Prospectus.
+For Autodesk and Discreet pro forma purposes, Autodesk's historical condensed consolidated statements of income for the three fiscal years ended January 31, 1996, 1997 and 1998, and Autodesk's unaudited condensed consolidated statement of income for the nine months ended October 31, 1998 have been combined with the unaudited condensed consolidated statements of operations of Discreet for the fiscal year ended July 31, 1996, the eleven months ended June 30, 1997, the twelve months ended December 31, 1997, and the unaudited condensed consolidated statement of operations of Discreet for the nine months ended September 30, 1998, respectively.
+The unaudited pro forma combined condensed balance sheet assumes the Transactions took place on October 31, 1998 and combines Autodesk's unaudited condensed consolidated balance sheet at that date with Discreet's historical condensed consolidated balance sheet at September 30, 1998.
+The unaudited selected pro forma combined financial data should be read in conjunction with the unaudited pro forma financial statements incorporated by reference into this Prospectus.

-Autodesk paid quarterly dividends of \$0.06 per share with respect to fiscal 1996, 1997 and 1998, and in each of the first two quarters of fiscal 1999, and currently intends to continue paying such cash dividends on a quarterly basis.
-Discreet has not paid any cash dividends on the Discreet Common Shares.
-Discreet currently intends to retain any earnings for future growth and therefore does not anticipate paying any cash dividends on the Discreet Common Shares in the foreseeable future.
+Autodesk paid quarterly dividends of \$0.06 per share with respect to fiscal 1996, 1997 and 1998, and in each of the first three quarters of fiscal 1999, and currently intends to continue paying such cash dividends on a quarterly basis.
+Discreet has not paid any cash dividends on its Common Shares.
+Discreet currently intends to retain any earnings for future growth and therefore does not anticipate paying any cash dividends on its Common Shares in the foreseeable future.

-The pro forma information is presented for illustrative purposes only and is not necessarily indicative of the operating results or financial position that would have occurred if the Acquisition had been consummated at the times indicated, nor is it necessarily indicative of future operating results or financial position.
+The pro forma information is presented for illustrative purposes only and is not necessarily indicative of the operating results or financial position that would have occurred if the Transactions had been consummated at the times indicated, nor is it necessarily indicative of future operating results or financial position.